snipsnipsnip/ghostbird/main/documents/CONTRIBUTING.md

 # Contributing

 * Feel free to open issues and submit pull requests.
-* By contributing, you agree that your contributions will be licensed under the [GPLv3 or later](https://spdx.org/licenses/GPL-3.0-or-later.html).
+* By contributing, you agree that your contributions will be [dual-licensed under MPL-2.0 OR GPL-3.0-or-later](../_media/LICENSE).

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/exteditor/ghostbird?quickstart=1)

 ## Introduction

 * Ghostbird is a Thunderbird add-on that allows you to edit email text in your favorite text editor using the [GhostText protocol][protocol].
-* It works by connecting to a GhostText server, listening on port 4001 (the default), via WebSocket and relaying messages between the compose window and the server.
+* It works by connecting to a GhostText server (listening on port 4001 by default) via WebSocket and relaying messages between the compose window and the server.
 * You can find a sequence diagram in [`doc/design.md`](doc/design.md).

 ## Tools